Barry Soper: Government trying to oil squeaks that have turned into shouts

 There will be an abundance of caution but hopefully it'll give tourist operators and business in general some ability to plan for the future, whenever that may be.

-The fact Jacinda Ardern's making the speech would indicate she'll have something positive to offer to get her government out of the sump-hole it's found itself in.
+The fact Jacinda Ardern making the speech would indicate she'll have something positive to offer to get her Government out of the sump-hole it's found itself in.

 This Government has become like a can of CRC, oiling every irritating squeak which has become a deafening cacophony in recent weeks.